Lirov/claim_checker/README.md

 EVIDENCE_URL=http://evidence:8000
 ```

-## Docker Hub Setup
+## GitHub Container Registry Setup

-To use the production deployment, you need to:

-1. **Create a Docker Hub account** at [hub.docker.com](https://hub.docker.com)

-2. **Add GitHub Secrets** (in your GitHub repository settings):
-   - `DOCKER_USERNAME`: Your Docker Hub username
-   - `DOCKER_PASSWORD`: Your Docker Hub password or access token
+The CI/CD pipeline automatically builds and pushes Docker images to GitHub Container Registry (GHCR).
+No additional setup is required!

-3. **Push to GitHub** - The CI/CD pipeline will automatically build and push Docker images to your Docker Hub account
+1. **Push to GitHub** - The CI/CD pipeline will automatically build and push Docker images to GHCR

-4. **Deploy on any machine** using the deployment scripts with your Docker Hub username
+2. **Deploy on any machine** using the deployment scripts with your GitHub username

+3. **View your images** at `https://github.com/yourusername/claim_checker/packages`

 ## Testing